Start with these 3 portrait poses for individuals.

 Even using just a few tips on portrait poses can make a big difference in the quality of your pictures.
 Check it out.
 Just copy these poses and use them to your advantage.

+One of the biggest and most common photo mistakes that many photographers make when posing people is having their bodies facing directly at the camera.
 When your subject faces their body and head straight at the camera, we call it the "soldier pose."

 It's fine for the stoic, patriotic look of a military or law enforcement portrait.
 It's not the most pleasing photograph for having the subject of your photograph look their best.